An implanted ICD showing its three leads in the venous system.

 He noted the European Lead Extraction ConTRolled (ELECTRa) registry showed performance of centers performing 30 or more extractions a year were better than centers performing fewer than 30 per year.
 As with any procedure, the more a center does, the better they become, he explained.
 "Our previous estimates that 20 procedures a year was good might be too low, which tells us that people who want to do this really need to make a commitment to do this or don't do it at all," Wilkoff said.

-New 2017 HRS Expert Consensus on Lead Management and Extraction
+HRS Expert Consensus on Lead Management and Extraction

 It was developed in collaboration with the American College of Cardiology (ACC), American Heart Association (AHA), Asia Pacific Heart Rhythm Society (APHRS), American Society of Anesthesiologists (ASA), European Heart Rhythm Association (EHRA), Infectious Diseases Society of America (IDSA), Latin American Heart Rhythm Society (LAHRS), Pediatric and Congenital Electrophysiology Society (PACES) and Society of Thoracic Surgeons (STS).
 It is intended to help clinicians in their decision-making process for managing leads and builds on the 2009 Transvenous Lead Extraction: Heart Rhythm Society Expert Consensus on Facilities, Training, Indications and Patient Management document.
 It provides practical clinical guidance in the broad field of lead management, including lead extraction.